provenance-io/docs/faq/ecosystem-faq.md

 ## What is the Provenance Blockchain SDK? <a href="what-is-the-provenance-sdk" id="what-is-the-provenance-sdk"></a>

-The Provenance Blockchain SDK is a modular development framework that allows developers to build and connect DeFi applications to the Provenance Blockchain blockchain.
+The Provenance Blockchain SDK is a modular development framework that allows developers to build and connect DeFi applications to the Provenance Blockchain.

 Read more about the [Provenance Blockchain SDK modules](../modules/inherited-modules.md).